How efficient are solar panels?

 Hydroelectric power efficiency

-The reason it’s not 100% is because of friction between the shaft of the motor and the turbine.
+One of the reasons why it’s not 100% is because of friction between the shaft of the motor and the turbine.
 These parts never spin together without at least a small amount of friction, and this consequently reduces the total amount of energy the turbine can generate.
-There’s also friction between the water and the turbine, which again causes energy losses.

 Geothermal power efficiency

-Geothermal power plants, which get their energy from the Earth's heat, have an average efficiency of 10% to 20%.
-Though that may not seem as impressive as solar and hydroelectric power, geothermal plants can operate 24/7, unlike solar panels or wind turbines that need daylight or a breeze to work.
+Though that may not seem as impressive as solar and hydroelectric power, geothermal plants can operate 24/7, unlike solar panels that need daylight to work.

 Summary